rahmadsa/learning-spark-sql/README.md

-# learning-spark-sql
+# Learning Spark SQL
-Learning SQL to query and analyze Big Data for insights
+### (Teaching material learning SQL to query and analyze Big Data for insights)

+Apache Spark is a distributed data processing framework used to process large-scale data.
+Apache Spark can be used for a wide range of tasks, such as machine learning, graph processing, and streaming.